 Public images

-In addition to local assets, we can also use images from the public directory or from the web.
+In addition to local assets, we can also use images from the web.

 src/pages/my-page.md